riotkit-org/riotkit-do/docs/source/index.rst

 Riotkit Do (RKD)
 ================

 RKD is delivered as a Python Package.
-To extend RKD with additional tasks you need to install them via PIP or (simpler) define in makefile.py/makefile.yaml
+To extend RKD with additional tasks you need to install them via PIP or (simpler) define without own code in makefile.py/makefile.yaml

 Bootstrap RKD in your project
 -----------------------------